 - 1 c Parmesan, Grated 100 grams/3 oz

 - In food processor (or with mortar and pestle if you feel like it and have the extra time) process the hazelnuts and salt until the nuts are very finely ground.
 Add the garlic and process again until it is uniform with the nuts.

-- Serve with hot pasta like fettuccine or pappardelle or as a condiment with some grilled or poached fish or chicken.
+- Serve with hot pasta like fettuccine or pappardelle, on crostini or as a condiment on white beans, grilled fish or chicken.